 Chichester City, East Wittering and Bracklesham, Midhurst, Petworth, Selsey, Southbourne and Tangmere.

-Properties developed within other rural parishes which are deemed to be part of strategic housing developments e.g. Shopwhyke Lakes.
+Properties developed within other rural parishes which are deemed to be part of strategic housing developments e.g. Shopwhyke Lakes, Madgewick Park. .

 Local Lettings Plans: In certain circumstances a Local Lettings Plan (LLP) may be applied to a new development at the initial letting stage.
 This will apply to first lettings only.
 The purpose of an LLP will be to ensure community balance and long term sustainability of a new community as well as meeting local need.
 This may involve some variations in the criteria for prioritising applicants to a proportion of the homes within the development.
 Properties will be advertised in the usual way, but with a statement that preference will be given to applicants meeting the specific requirements if the Lettings Plan.
-The detail of LLPs will be published and referred to in relevant property advertisements .
+The detail of LLPs will be published and referred to in relevant property advertisements..

 Community-Led Housing Schemes: Community-led Housing (CLH) is housing delivered through local social enterprises that encourage local people to play a leading role in providing solutions to the housing need within their neighbourhood.
 Individual allocation policies for CLH schemes may be agreed between the Council and the CLH organisations concerned at the outset of new schemes.
 Where schemes are developed with public funding, they will be required to reflect the overall objectives of the Allocation Scheme and will be subject to the Council’s approval.
 However, the detail of individual schemes may vary and, as a general rule, homes developed and owned by CLH providers may be allocated directly by providers themselves rather than through the Council’s Housing Register and the bidding process.